USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 Minor releases include all releases that the PD, the PD's OPSEC officer, and the PD's supervisor do not believe require a major review.
 These include bug fixes and minor updates.
-A level-1 OPSEC officer must review the release before being published.
+A level-1 OPSEC officer must review the release before it is published.
 These reviews are called "minor reviews" and are subject to the following:

 * The OPSEC officer MAY also be the technical reviewer for the release.